Haley’s candidacy shows balancing act for women in politics

 Haley is one of only five Republican women to launch prominent campaigns for the office this century.
 By comparison, 12 Democratic women have been prominent candidates, including six in 2020, according to CAWP.
 The 12 include Clinton as the party’s 2016 nominee and a 2020 candidate, Kamala Harris, who became the country’s first female vice president.

-Women face other hurdles their male peers do not, including online abuse that overwhelmingly targets women, especially women of color.
+Women face other hurdles their male peers do not, including online abuse that overwhelmingly targets women, especially women of color, and sometimes-sexist media coverage.

+In a pointed example Thursday, CNN anchor Don Lemon said that Haley “isn’t in her prime” because she is 51.
+He added that “a woman is considered being in her prime in her 20s, 30s and maybe 40s.”
+Lemon himself is 56.

 Haley’s main competition so far for the nomination, former President Donald Trump, has a long record of insulting his rivals, targeting women with sexist attacks including criticizing their appearance.